feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_circuits.md

 - Maintain context while navigating

 **Opening Tabs:**
-- Use **Circuits** dropdown
+- Right-click a circuit and choose **Open 3D Tab**
-- Each selection opens new tab
+- Hover **Circuits** and select an entry to focus it in the current view
-- Switch tabs using tab bar
+- Switch tabs using the tab bar

 **Closing Tabs:**
 - Click **X** on tab